-The Congregation of the Sisters of St. Joseph of Peace founded the York Street Project in a downtown Jersey City townhouse at 78 Grand Street in 1989 now a residence for the working sisters.
+In 1989, the Congregation of Sisters of St. Joseph of Peace founded the York Street Project in a downtown Jersey City townhouse at 78 Grand Street, now a residence for the working sisters.

-The elevated Italianate-style row house was built by Jacob J. Banta, in 1857, whose family emigrated from Holland in 1659.
+The elevated Italianate-style row house was built in 1857 by Jacob J. Banta, whose family emigrated from Holland in 1659.
 He grew up in Jersey City, worked as a carpenter, and became a builder.
 Charles Wakeman first purchased the handsome three-story house of soft reddish-brown sandstone.
-The exterior has heavy stoop balustrades, iron handrails, and prominent window and door trim.
-The interior originally featured a double parlor, common to the architectural design.
-New York cabinet maker John Henry Belter made the furniture of laminated and carved wood.
+The exterior has heavy stoop balustrades, iron handrails, and noticeable windows and door trim.
+A double parlor that was common to the architectural design graced the interior.
+New York cabinet maker John Henry Belter made laminated and carved wood furniture for the house.

-Mother Cusack Francis Clare, known as the "Nun of Kenmare," founded the Sisters of St. Joseph of Peace in Nottingham, England, in 1884.
+Mother Cusack Francis Clare, known as the "Nun of Kenmare," founded Sisters of St. Joseph of Peace in Nottingham, England, in 1884.
 There she had been an activist for Irish famine relief.
 Cusack came to America to help poor immigrants, especially women.
-She first approached the diocese of New York to establish her work, but she was rejected because of her radical reform ideas.
+She approached the diocese of New York for her work but was rejected because of her radical reform ideas.
 Cusack later won the approval of Bishop Winand M. Wigger of the diocese of Newark to settle in Jersey City.
-In 1885, she purchased the Grand Street house to begin her social work and a convent at 235 Grove Street for the sisters..
+In 1885, she purchased the Grand Street house to begin her social work and a convent at 235 Grove Street for the sisters.

-Cusack soon encountered conflict with the Roman Catholic Church over her views on the social order, education, and working women.
-Believing that her views, made known through a publication, threatened the efforts of her congregation, Cusack returned to England in 1891.
+Cusack soon encountered conflict with the Roman Catholic Church over her views on social order, education, and working women.
+Believing that her published views threatened the efforts of her congregation, Cusack returned to England in 1891.
 But her work, and her order of sisters, continued toward her goals to improve education, housing, and childcare for the poor.

-Today, the York Street Project, a not-for-profit organization sponsored by the Sisters of St. Joseph of Peace, receives funding from the state and federal governments as well as corporations and individuals.
+The not-for-profit York Street Project, sponsored by Sisters of St. Joseph of Peace, receives funding from the state and federal governments, corporations, and individuals.
 Under its aegis are several nondenominational community programs.
-A renovation of the York Street Project properties in the 1980s accompanied a relocation in Jersey City of some of their programs
+During the 1980s renovation of the York Street Project properties, some of their programs were relocated.

-St. Joseph's Home at 89-91 York Street provides housing for homeless women and children.
-Founded in 1886, it was incorporated in 1905 for poor, abused, and homeless girls.
-The Nurturing Place at 81 York Street, a five-story brick building constructed in 1890, is an accredited early childhood program.
+The St. Joseph's Home, founded in 1886 and incorporated in 1905 for poor and abused girls, is at 89-91 York Street.
+It continues its mission to provide housing for homeless women and children.
+The Nurturing Place at 81 York Street, a five-story brick building constructed in 1890, sponsors an accredited early childhood program.

 St. Mary's Residence at 242 Washington Street houses single working women.
 It began in the former Hotel Washington that the sisters purchased in 1902.
 In 1905, the Residence opened its doors to working women from Ireland needing an affordable place to live.
 Today, after renovation in 1991, the Residence offers lodging to working women who have emigrated from numerous countries.

 The sisters also expanded their network of the York Street Project to other social institutions in Jersey City.
-In 1987, they extended their ministry to St. Ann's Home for the Aged at 198 Old Bergen Avenue.
-The home had been incorporated by the Sisters of Charity of Providence from Montreal, Canada, in 1911.
-Their ministry now includes the Cusack Care Center (formerly St. Joseph's Home for the Blind) at 537 Pavonia Avenue and St. Joseph's School for the Blind at 253 Baldwin Avenue, both dating back to 1891.
+In 1987, they extended their ministry to St. Ann's Home for the Aged, now Peace Care St. Ann's, at 198 Old Bergen Avenue.
+The Sisters of Charity of Providence from Montreal, Canada, incorporated the home in 1911.
+Their ministry now includes the Cusack Care Center (formerly St. Joseph's Home for the Blind) at 537 Pavonia Avenue and St. Joseph's School for the Blind at 253 Baldwin Avenue, dating back to 1891.

 St. Joseph's School for the Blind is the only school for the blind in New Jersey.
-It had been located in the Baldwin Avenue building from 1927 to 2006 when it moved to the three-acre site at 761 Summit Avenue.
-A secular institution, it receives funding from a student's respective school district.
-The nearby Concordia House provides housing for students residing too far to commute.
+It had been located on Baldwin Avenue from 1927-to-2006 when it moved to the three-acre site at 761 Summit Avenue.
+The school is a secular institution and receives funding from a student's respective school district.
+The nearby Concordia House provides housing for students with difficulties commuting to the school.